seanthegeek/etupdate/README.md

 # etupdate
 Updates the Emerging Threats open ruleset for Suricata.
-Fuuture versions may work with the ET Pro ruleset as well.
+Fuuure versions may work with the ET Pro ruleset as well.

 ## Installing